whdinata/mestara-034cd/english-convo-club.md

         image: images/Rifdah Azhaari-modified.png
       - title_align: left
         content: >
+          Confidence is built in a great environment.
+Through MCC, i gain confidence, met new friends and they encourage me to speak in English even when i can’t speak fluently.
+All the participants and mentors are supportive and wont judge you!
+This club was awesome!

+          **Nabila Hafsha Arissunarso***, Verificator Staff Intern at PT.
+          Properindo Enviro Tech (PET)*
+        content_align: left
+        actions: []
+        actions_align: left
+        actions_width: auto
+        image_alt: lorem-ipsum
+        image_position: left
+        image_width: thirty-three
+        image_align: left
+        image_has_padding: false
+        image: images/Nabila Hafsha Arissunarso.png
+      - title_align: left
+        content: >
           I am very grateful that I enrolled MCC because this is one of the best places to learn English with comfort and confidence.
 I met mentors who were caring, cool, and non-judgmental.
 My new friends here are also